OSRHE Program Code: 112

-- Official transcripts of all previous coursework sent directly from the school to the Graduate College office.
+- One official transcript of all previous coursework.
+The transcript must be sent directly from the school to the Graduate College Office.

 - A grade point average of 2.5 based on a 4.0 scale on all undergraduate coursework attempted; or a 2.75 based on a 4.0 scale in the last 60 semester hours of undergraduate coursework attempted.

 - A minimum of 18 undergraduate semester hours with course grades of “C” or better in subjects which focus predominantly on some aspect of the United States, or in subjects foundational to the study of the American experience.
 A list of specific NSU courses that may be counted to satisfy this requirement is available from the College of Liberal Arts.

 - A writing sample (a recent paper, minimum 5 pages in length, of original documented research) and a statement of purpose (1-2 pages, identifying the student’s reasons for pursuing graduate study).

 Admission requirements must be met prior to the student’s first enrollment.

 An advisor is assigned by the Graduate College when the student is admitted to the program.
 The student should schedule an appointment with the advisor prior to first enrollment.
 The advisor counsels the student and assists in the selection of classes.
 The advisor and student will also select an advisory committee for continued advisement.

 The student’s program will be under the direction of the graduate committee.
 This committee shall consist of 2-3 graduate faculty members representing at least 2 disciplines in the American Studies program.
 The responsibilities of the committee are as follow:

 - To develop a plan of study with the student consistent with the student’s career interests;